 Such a test was developed at Chesterford Park Research Station using a solution of crystal violet.
 (Assessment of wettability of leaves by dipping in crystal violet.
 R.C.
 Amsden & C.P.
 Lewins, World Review of Pest Control 1966, Vol. 5, No. 4.)

 As a 1% solution of crystal violet in water.
 Crystal violet can be purchased through some chemists and pharmaceutical suppliers.
 The crystals can be bought and dissolved in water.
-The crystal violet is held in a wide-necked jar, sealed with a strong screw top.
-A 500ml glass jar is suitable.
+The crystal violet solution is best conatined in a wide-necked container with a removable top and around 500ml capacity.

 The plants to be tested should be carefully handled and a large pair of forceps should be used to pull the plant by gripping the base near the soil.
 It is then completely immersed in the dye.
 The plant is removed quickly and the surplus dye shaken off.
 Areas of the plant retaining the dye are where the wax deposit is either deficient or has been damaged.
 Several plants should always be tested.
 Different varieties should be tested separately before spraying.